 Massaging certain acupoints also helps in removal of toxins to improve conditions such as high blood pressure and high cholesterol.

-Negative ions, specifically electrons, can help combat free radicals which accelerate cellular aging.
+Negative ions, specifically electrons, can help combat free radicals which accelerate cellular ageing.
 An excess of free radicals in the body can impair the quality of DNA, resulting in faster ageing.
 By reducing the oxidative stress on the body, our cells are likely to age slower.

 Is TCM for every elderly patient?